maxliu0426/GAN_vkl/README.md

     $ python download.py --outfile inception_score.model

-the hyperparameter is in options.py. you could also choose the architeture in Networks.py
+the hyperparameter is in options.py. you could  choose the architeture you would like to train in Networks.py

 To train a model with downloaded dataset: